brianblakely/slapstick-english-translation/docs/technical-notes.md

 * `000FDC00` -- end of dialog?
 * `0005A3ED` -- Akihabara laughing
 * `0005DE90` -- Mayor laughing

     Pointersaurus output:

     We couldn't find a valid pointer for offset 5DF31, but we did find these nearby:
     - Pointer 00DDC500 for offset 5DD00 at offset 1C5DA
     - Pointer 00E1C500 for offset 5E100 at offset 1C5DE
 * `00027627` -- Unused block

+# The Search for Dialog Pointer Tables

+## ROM Structure

+* Each bank starting with `50000` keeps dialog in pages `8000`-`FFFF`.

+* The banks list all the dialog in a certain location.
+Each progressive bank features later-game locations.

+## Individual Dialog

+* Each dialog box appears to be preceded by a (non-textual) description of the character.

+* In this description, `02` begins each section.

+* The section whose first following byte is `1D` will indicate a pointer.

+* The pointer to the dialog is followed by byte `6B`, executed to flag when the dialog has been read.

 # Test Strings
 町*さんは